 Resources: Know Before You Go

-Looking for something?
+Looking for some help?
 We’ve gathered the most common topics and resources for this time of year all in one place.
-Searched this page and still can’t find the answer you’re looking for?
-Reach out to us and we’ll be happy to help.

-Spring 2023 First Year, Readmits, Transfer New Admits 2-3 weeks after submitting FAFSA
+Fall 2024 First Year, Readmits, Transfer New Admits Beginning late Spring 2024, then on a rolling basis 2-3 weeks after submitting FAFSA and time of admission

 Law, Med, and VetMed Students Check with your respective school offices for your aid offer timeline